Internet in Romania: Average speed

-According to a top made by Akamai in Q3 2016, Romania is ranked 10th in the world in terms of average Internet peak connection speed with 85 Mbit/s.
+According to a top made by Akamai in Q3 2016, Romania was ranked 10th in the world in terms of average Internet peak connection speed with 85 Mbit/s.
 In Akamai's The State of the Internet Report covering the fourth quarter of 2012, Romania came 4th on average peak connection speed by EMEA country/region.

+In 2021, Romania ranked 5th in the world in terms of Internet connection via fixed broadband, having median download speeds of 214 Mbit/s.

 Download speed

 Based on Net Index report at the end of first half of 2013, Timișoara became the city with the highest download speed in the world.
 Timișoara had a download speed of 89.91 Mbit/s.The second Romanian city which appeared in the ranking was Constanța, in 14th place, with a speed of 34.45 Mbit/s.
 The capital Bucharest came 19th, with speeds of 33.57 Mbit/s, and Brașov, 27th, with 31.01 Mbit/s.
 World City Ranking requires at least 75,000 unique IP addresses for a given city.

-Based on Net Index data from April 2015, Cristesti is the Romanian town with the fastest internet speed of 139.12 Mbit/s.
-This is surprising giving the fact that major cities are usually ranked lower on the list, Bucharest being listed at number 6 and Iasi is present in 9th position.
+Based on Net Index data from April 2015, Cristești is the Romanian town with the fastest internet speed of 139.12 Mbit/s.
+This is surprising giving the fact that major cities are usually ranked lower on the list, Bucharest being listed at number 6 and Iași is present in 9th position.
 Romania is one of the countries with the fastest fixed internet connection speeds and also one of the cheapest, with 1 Gbit/s internet connections being sold for around 8 euros a month.